ssonkiya/ssonkiya.github.io/_posts/2017-11-27-Making-R-Code-Faster-:-A-Cast-Study.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr"><a href="https://twitter.com/hashtag/rstats?src=hash&amp;ref_src=twsrc%5Etfw">#rstats</a> twitter - who loves helping to make (short) code run as fast as possible?
 Playing w/ foreach, doparallel, data.table but know little</p>&mdash; Emily Robinson (@robinson_es) <a href="https://twitter.com/robinson_es/status/915632978524540928?ref_src=twsrc%5Etfw">October 4, 2017</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-I had a working, short script that took XYZ seconds to run.
+I had a working, short script that took 3 1/2 minutes (215 seconds) seconds to run.
 While this may be fine if you only need to run it once, I needed to run it hundreds of time for simulations.
 My first attempt to do so ended about four hours after I started the code, with 400 simulations left to go, and I knew I needed to get some help.

-This post documents the iterative process of improving the performance of the function, reducing the time it takes **10,000 iterations to run to XYZ time**.
+This post documents the iterative process of improving the performance of the function, reducing the time it takes for **10,000 iterations to run to XYZ seconds**.

 ## The problem